Top Email Marketing Mistakes To Avoid

 For several marketing reasons, your email subject line speaks volumes!

 While many email marketers leverage this approach without considering higher customer engagement and open rates, it could disappoint your target audience when the inside content doesn’t match the subject.

 This could further lead to them unsubscribing to your newsletters.

-What’s even worse is that they will no longer trust you or the brand.
+Even worse, they will no longer trust you or the brand.

 How Can You Fix This Issue?

 Writing catchy headlines is nothing less than art!